ckeditor/ckeditor5/packages/ckeditor5-indent/docs/features/indent.md

 {@snippet features/indent}

+## Related features

+Here are some features that may aid structuring your content better:
+* {@link features/block-quote Block quote} &ndash; Include block quotations or pull quotes in your rich-text content.
+* {@link features/code-blocks Code block feature} &ndash; Allows for insertion of various code listings.
+* {@link features/text-alignment Text alignment} &ndash; Because it does matter whether the content is left, right, centered or justified.

 ## Configuring the block indentation feature

 This feature offers a few configuration options that can be used to adjust the text block indentation behavior.